-Becoming acquainted with the properties of our materials and understanding their interaction with each other, we can begin creating a "palette" for 3-D painting with an element of Bas-relief.
-Then, we will move on to creating artwork by means of combining materials and innovative techniques.
+After becoming acquainted with our materials' properties and understanding their interaction with each other, we can begin creating a "palette" for 3-D painting with an element of Bas-relief.
+Then, we will move on to creating artwork through combining materials and innovative techniques.

-One of the weeks will include fundamental, simple suggestions on composition, sufficient and indispensable for our project.
-There will also be simple methods for enhancing the 3-D effect of such projects.
+One of the weeks will include fundamental, simple composition suggestions, sufficient and indispensable for our project.
+There will also be simple methods for enhancing the 3-D effect.

-This class is made for participants already familiarized with some aspects of felting techniques, as well as for skilled felters who need some inspiration or to refresh their arsenal.
+This class is made for participants already familiar with basic felting techniques and skilled felters who need some inspiration or to refresh their arsenal.
 It will require about 4-6 hours, on average, of studio work every week, and the amount of information would fit into a 4-day face-to-face workshop.

 List of supplies and materials